 In addition, we want to encourage you to make use of conditionally accepting papers.
 In contrast to previous years, we would like to encourage the conditional acceptance of more papers and give authors the chance to polish their work in the revision cycle.
 If these conditions are not fulfilled, then the paper can (and should) be rejected at the end.

 And finally, to quote Ken Hinckley: “When in doubt, trust the literature to sort it out.“

 We are aware that a lot of researchers are still facing major challenges due to COVID-19 with regards to conducting research.
 In particular, in-person user evaluation currently remains impossible for most researchers.
 However, it is important to highlight that ISMAR is not lowering the publication standard.
 We encourage authors to consider alternative ways for validating their results and would like to ask the reviewers to do the same.
 For many works there are suitable alternative ways to demonstrate validity.

-These guidelines are based on the work of the ISMAR 2021 PC Chairs (Daisuke Iwai, Denis Kalkofen, Guillaume Moreau and Tabitha Peck) and updated for the ISMAR 2022 review process.
+These guidelines are based on the work of the ISMAR 2019, 2020 and 2021 PC Chairs (Shimin Hu, Joseph L. Gabbard, Jens Grubert, Stefanie Zollmann, Denis Kalkoffen, Jonathan Ventura, Daisuke Iwai, Guillaume Moreau, Tabitha Peck) and updated for the ISMAR 2022 review process.